Prathee07/chocolate_house_l7/README.md

 use that particular directory using the command, cd chocolate_house_l7

-Create a virtual Environment and activate it using commands python -m venv venv venv\Scripts\activate
+Create a virtual Environment and activate it using commands: python -m venv venv venv\Scripts\activate

-Create the database and the main application by writing the code using VSCODE and run it .....!
+Create the files (database and the main application) by writing the code using VSCODE and run it .....!
 Thats it...........

-we can aslo run it in command prompt too by using the path to particlar folder in our computer such as cd C:\Users\Pratheeksha\Desktop\chocolate_house_l7 ,
+we can aslo run it in command prompt too by setting up a path to particlar folder in our computer such as cd C:\Users\Pratheeksha\Desktop\chocolate_house_l7
 1) Run the database setup script in order to initialize the database using command: python database.py where we will get the ouput as
+# OUTPUT
 Database setup is completed.

 2)Start the main application using the command as: